Can you even imagine what it would be like to go through the day and NOT be consumed with how many calories you did or didn’t eat?

 Here is a challenge for you:

-If you are chained to calorie or points counting, we urge you to take a day off and trade in your calorie app for 24 hours of mindfulness.
+Take a day off and trade in your calorie app for 24 hours of mindfulness.
 Take a deep breath and relax.
 Pay attention to how you feel.
 Eat slowly, chew thoroughly.
 Eat without distractions.
 Smell and taste your food.
 Just for one day be really present in the act of eating and noticing your signals of hunger and fullness.